 We have seen that the old Shang state system formed a kind of confederation of states in which many semi-independent rulers acknowledged the overlordship of the Shang king.
 One of these states was the kingdom of Zhou, which lay on the western frontiers of the Shang-dominated area, and may not have been fully assimilated into it.

 In c.
 1045 BCE, the powerful and ambitious king of Zhou sent his army to defeat the Shang army in the battle of Muye.
 The last Shang king committed suicide, and the victor moved the capital to the city of Zengzhou.
 That period known in ancient Chinese history as the Zhou dynasty had begun.

 Shortly afterwards, the dynasty’s founder died, to be succeeded by an inexperienced youth.
 The founder’s brother, however, the duke of Zhou, proved to be a capable and loyal prince.
-His example of faithful service to the king, and not grasping for supreme power for himself, made him one of the most revered figures in the whole of Chinese history.
+His example of faithful service to the young king, and not grasping for supreme power for himself, made him one of the most revered figures in Chinese history.